nhoening/StoSim/doc/tut/sub.rst

 the two dilemmas.

 To describe subsimulations, you can have some more ``.conf`` files next to ``nicessa.conf``, one for each simulation.
-In those, you can specify parameter settings that only hold in those simulations (subsimulations inherit settings from the main configuration `nicessa.conf <http://www.assembla.com/code/nicessa/subversion/nodes/trunk/examples/subsim/nicessa.conf>`_ and their settings overwrite settings there.
+In those, you can specify parameter settings that only hold in those simulations.
+Subsimulations inherit settings from the main configuration `nicessa.conf <http://www.assembla.com/code/nicessa/subversion/nodes/trunk/examples/subsim/nicessa.conf>`_ and their settings overwrite settings there.
 The *subsim* example mentions its subsimulations in ``nicessa.conf`` in a section called ``[simulations]``, like so: